jexia/static-apphosting-template/README.md

 # static-apphosting-template
-Template to host static files without be logic
+Template to host static files without BE logic